jakubzahumensky/Zahumensky_et_al_2022-Fiji_macros/README.md

 The macro uses the "LabelMap to ROI Manager (2D)" plugin that is a part of the [CSF_ImgTools plugin package](https://sites.imagej.net/SCF-MPI-CBG/)

 ---
 # Updates
 The users are strongly recommended to use updated versions of these macros available [here](https://github.com/jakubzahumensky/microscopy_analysis).
 Their use is described in detail in:

-**Zahumensky & Malinsky 2024 – Live cell fluorescence microscopy-an end-to-end workflow for high-throughput image and data analysis**\
+**Zahumensky & Malinsky, 2024 – Live cell fluorescence microscopy-an end-to-end workflow for high-throughput image and data analysis**\
+*Biol Methods Protoc* 9(1):bpae075\
 doi: https://doi.org/10.1093/biomethods/bpae075